astenback/webdriverio-test/README.md

 // Some TO-DOs

-1. Move Page and GoogleMapsPage classes into a pageobjects folder and import them into tests.
-Need to explore possibly using esm or Babel to accomplish this since export/import does not appear to be supported out-of-the-box.
-Right now, everything is in the single test file test/specs/philly-to-san-fran-via-denver.js

-2. Expand cross browser testing to Safari, IE, etc. Chrome and Firefix are tested at the moment

-3. Better error and wait handling.
+1. Better error and wait handling.
 I have seen tests fail if various elements are not available more immediately, like over slow internet connections